 There is no requirement for students to have studied Computer Science at IGCSE level for SL.
-However is it is advisable to have taken IGCSE ComputerScience as there lot of the content at IGCSE CS, will be covered in IB.
-For HL students must have studied IGCSE CS and achieved at least an A grade.
+However, it is advisable to have taken IGCSE Computer Science as a lot of the content at IGCSE Computer Science will be covered at IB.
+For HL, students must have studied IGCSE CS and achieved at least an A grade.
 All students should have a C grade at IGCSE English Language or equivalent, and a B grade at IGCSE Mathematics is recommended.